Sexual Dysfunction After Pelvic Fracture

 Get a comprehensive evaluation with a pelvic floor physical therapist to establish a treatment plan and goals for your road to sexual health and recovery.

+Are you dealing with sexual dysfunction after pelvic fracture?
 To learn more about our total body approach approach to chronic pelvic pain, contact us here.

 Harvey-Kelly, K. F., Kanakaris, N. K., Obakponovwe, O., West, R. M., & Giannoudis, P. V. (2014).
 Quality of Life and Sexual Function After Traumatic Pelvic Fracture.
 Journal of Orthopaedic Trauma, 28(1), 28–35. doi:10.1097/bot.0b013e31828fc063